List of Gad Guard characters: Haneke, Black and Richie

 These are Hajiki's friends.
 Haneke is a gamer and an intelligence type who seems quiet and broody, but also seems to know everything.
 He advises Hajiki to stay away from Katana, claiming he is from "another world", and that he could not handle him.
 Black is a blonde playboy who runs around in a trench coat with no shirt, hitting on and flirting with and sleeping with every girl he can find.
 He thinks he is a big hot-shot and is a pervert to boot.
 He hits on Arashi once and she beats the living crap out of him in front of their entire class.
 Richie is a sort of dumpy guy who's into jazz and the blues, and plays the trumpet, forever sending tapes to a recording company that is forever sending them back.
 These punks are Hajiki's posse, and hang around from time to time to keep him company, rag on him when he does not hang out with them enough and take up screentime, never learning he is a Techode pilot.
-By the end, Black drops out of school and becomes a dishwasher because he got some girl pregnant.
+By the end, Black drops out of school and becomes a dishwasher because he got a girl pregnant.
 Richie goes and joins a jazz band that goes to play in Unit Violet, and Haneke stays in school for lack of anything better to do.

 Miss Linda

-The young lady teacher at Hajiki's school, rather pretty, but also quite uninteresting.
+The young lady teacher at Hajiki's school.

 The Sister

-Seemingly the head-master of the church school, Hajiki, Arashi and the other poor kids go to.
+Seemingly the head-master of the church school, Hajiki, Arashi, and the other poor kids go to.
 She has him writing reports a lot for falling asleep in class, and reports it to Kyoko, who kicks his ass for it.
 She is a nice old lady, but she does not take crap from anyone.

 Mr. Hachisuka

 Hajiki's employer and sort of his stand-in father figure.
 Manager of Hachisuka Express, his motto is "we’ll deliver anything", and by we, he means Hajiki, on a moped, at all hours, to wherever, as long as he gets paid.
 Hachisuka isn’t a bad guy, but he has a weird sense of morals.
-Most time, his policy is to don’t ask, don’t tell.
+Most of the time, his policy is to don’t ask, don’t tell.
 Slimeball money is as green as anybody else's and can be spent accordingly.
 He does nag Hajiki about going to school every now and again though, but he does not push it.
 He argues constantly with Catherine and can’t seem to stand her, less when she is being nice to him.
 He smokes too much, lectures every once in a while, and will usually be there to bring Hajiki back down to earth and out of the I’m-a-hero clouds.
 He has some connection to Catherine from the past, but not much is said on the subject.